 Consideration: Baseline study did not provide some firm estimates on waste grease nor of sources such as copra oil.
 While the technology may have worked in Europe and the Philippines, there is a need for some detailed studies of the proposal to provide clearer guidance to the way forward.

-Water taxi in the Laguna (and some associated dredging):
+Water taxi in the laguna (and some associated dredging)

-Transporting passengers via water taxis can be more efficient than road transportation on an energy per passenger-kilometer basis, depending largely on the size and occupancy of the vehicles.
-Furthermore, the distance from Nuku’alofa to various towns lining the laguna is much shorter travelling across the laguna instead of around the laguna on Taufa’ahau Road.
+Transporting passengers via water taxi can be more efficient than road transportation on an energy per passenger-kilometer basis, depending largely on the size and occupancy of the vehicles.
+Furthermore, the distance from Nuku’alofa to various towns lining the laguna is much shorter than the distance around the laguna on Taufa’ahau Road.
 Ancillary benefits include time and traffic reductions.
 However, the laguna would likely require dredging in some locations.

 Resource: Sarasota Water Taxi Feasibility Study